navass11/navass11/README.md

 ***

 Check all my projects here in https://github.com/navass11
-- 🔭 I’m Hydrologist at IH Cantabria (Santander, Spain).
-I am a hydrologist with a background in civil engineering.
+- 🔭 Senior Civil Engineer at Hidralab S.L.
+(Ciudad Real, Spain), specializing in Climate, Hydrology, and Technological Development.
-- 👀 I’m interested in Hydrology, Hydraulics, machine learning and Civil Engineering projects.
+With a strong foundation in civil engineering, my work focuses on the study of climate and hydrological processes, as well as the development of innovative technologies for water management.
+Experienced in the design of hydraulic infrastructure, river and watershed modeling, and digital solutions to enhance project sustainability and performance.
 - 💞️ I'm looking to collaborate on engineering research projects.
 - 📫 How to reach me: Reach me sending me and email to salvador.navas@unican.es